eric-keller/npp-linux-04-virtual/README.md

 When you want to stop the VM, you can either run `vagrant suspend` to save the state so you can resume it later with `vagrant up`, or `vagrant halt` to shut the VM down.

+# License

+For all files in this repo, we follow the MIT license.
+See LICENSE file.